-1. Beaver Lake: The best place in the city Asheville for bird watching is Beaver Lake, just a few miles north of downtown.
+1. Beaver Lake: The best place in the city Asheville for bird watching is Beaver Lake, just a few miles north of downtown (pic above).
 Beaver Lake Bird Sanctuary is half uplands and half wetlands and lakeside with a 3/8 mile boardwalk loop.
 In an urban setting, on a busy street, it provides good resting, feeding and nesting spots for resident and migratory birds.
 Elisha Mitchell Audubon Society, a chapter of National Audubon, owns half the 10-acre sanctuary and manages the rest.
-Beaver Lake Bird Walks are scheduled for 9:00 am on the first Saturday of each month from October through March.
-From April through September the walks are scheduled for 8:00 am on the first Saturday of each month.
-Read more about Beaver Lake and see a bird checklist.
+Beaver Lake Bird Walks are scheduled for 9 AM on the first Saturday of each month from October through March.
+From April through September the walks are scheduled for 8 AM on the first Saturday of each month.

 2. Chimney Rock Park: From its riverbanks to its highest cliffs, Chimney Rock Park is a haven for birds and birding lovers.
 Deciduous forests on the north and east-facing slopes attract many summer-breeding birds such as scarlet tanagers and as many as 15 varieties of warblers and vireos.
 The most elusive of these are the cerulean and Swainson's warblers.
 You can spot cerulean warblers in the tall trees immediately below the parking lot at the Chimney, and the Swainson's warbler in the rhododendron thickets, especially along the Hickory Nut Falls trail.
 Along the Rocky Broad River, floodplain trees and wet thickets attract yellow and yellow-throated warblers.
 Belted kingfishers—chattering their distinctive staccato call—also can be seen swooping and diving along the river.
 The high cliffs on top of the steep, north-facing wooded slopes have an unusually cool climate considering the low altitude of the Park (1,100-2,800 feet).
 This makes Chimney Rock Park attractive for several high-elevation species such as the darkeyed junco and the common raven, both of which breed here at a much lower elevation than anywhere else in the state.
 In addition, birds of prey thrive here.
 A pair of Peregrine falcons has been present in the Park for several years, and in 1990, they successfully fledged three chicks.
 Spring and fall migration through Hickory Nut Gorge provide an annual show many visitors return for each year.
 Mixed flocks of tanagers, warblers and vireos move through the Gorge in the spring on the way to their summer breeding grounds in the north; they return in the fall on their journey south.
 And the hawk migration every September and October is a spectacle not to be missed.
 More than 500 broad-winged hawks may be observed soaring together high in the sky on their way south.
 Smaller numbers of sharp-shinned, Cooper's and red-shouldered hawks also pass through.
 Read about their Birding Weekend!

-4. Great Smoky Mountains National Park: The Great Smoky Mountains National Park is a premier place for birds.
-The crest of the Smokies towers nearly a mile above the foothills, creating a range in elevations and a variety of topographies that provide a diversity of habitats and microclimates for birds.
+4. Great Smoky Mountains National Park: The crest of the Smokies towers nearly a mile above the foothills, creating a range in elevations and a variety of topographies that provide a diversity of habitats and microclimates for birds.
 From the high, exposed peaks, to the warmer, sheltered lowlands, some 240 species of birds have been found in the park.
 Sixty species are year-round residents.
 Nearly 120 species breed in the park, including 52 species from the neo-tropics.
 Many other species use the park as an important stopover and foraging area during their semiannual migration.
-View a list of Species of Concern in the park.
 Changes in elevation affect the types of vegetation that grow in the mountains and determine where many birds can be found.
 Some species are found only in distinct habitats at certain elevations, while others may range over several habitats.
-See a Great Smoky Mountains bird list.

-5. NC Arboretum: The North Carolina Arboretum is a 434-acre public garden located within the Bent Creek Experimental Forest of the Pisgah National Forest.
+5. North Carolina Arboretum: This 434-acre public garden in south Asheville is located within the Bent Creek Experimental Forest of the Pisgah National Forest.
 Surrounded by the dense folds of the botanically diverse Southern Appalachian Mountains, the Arboretum is nestled in one of the most beautiful natural garden settings in America.
 A center for education, research, conservation and economic development, and garden demonstration, the Arboretum offers a wide range of activities for visitors of all ages, including great birding.

 North Carolina Birding Trail